mrjonlunn/tapestry/README.md

 How to use Tapestry is now on the [Wiki](https://github.com/mrjonlunn/tapestry/wiki "Take me to the wiki")

 ## The why of Tapestry
-There are two reasons why I've descided to create and release this.
+There are two reasons why I've decided to create and release this.

 ### Reason One
 I help run the Power BI User Group in Birmingham, and in chatting with the people that attend, they have the same issue.
 Loads of Azure Data Factory (ADF) pipelines, or Azure Databricks, Synapse notebooks, which are very specific to a single dataset, but mostly doing the same function.
 I mention maybe they can move to some sort of generic pipeline, using meta data to drive it.
-If you have a new dataset, you just have to add a config file, and a few other setting and away you go.
+If you have a new dataset, you just have to add a config file, and a few other settings and away you go.
 Less time repeating code and you only have to manage one thing and not many.
 They normally go 'Wait!
 What?', and then we sit down and using a piece of A4 and pen draw out the outline.
 So I have now created this as a base for people to look at.
 It is no means by perfect but should give someone and idea or starting point, for those dev's or citizen dev's to play with.

 ### Reason Two